Skip to main content

 A Note on Our Review Process

-The AICRJ relies on a fully blind peer-review where two experts evaluate the value of the submissions to the field and whether our journal is the appropriate venue for the work.
+The AICRJ relies on a fully anonymous peer-review where two experts evaluate the value of the submissions to the field and whether our journal is the appropriate venue for the work.
 In cases of "revise and resubmit" decisions, a second round of reviews may be required that could entail the same or different reviewers.

 Once an essay is submitted, all references to the authors are redacted before sending the essay for review.
 The identities of our reviewers remain anonymous, unless the reviewer offers the author an explicit invitation to contact them.